 Social media marketing campaign example:

-5. Display advertising
+5. Display Advertising

 Display advertising aka display ads is a type of digital advertising that combines images, video, text, and a URL that links to a website / landing page where the potential customer who clicks on it can learn more about your business or buy your products or services.
-Display advertising campaigns can run through advertising networks such as Facebook Advertising and Google Ads and being displayed on a network of online publisher websites.
+Display advertising campaigns can run through advertising networks such as Facebook Advertising and Google Ads and are displayed on a network of online publisher websites.

 Brand awareness is one of the biggest benefits of display ads.
-A recent study found out that brand awareness increased by 21% in campaigns that utilized display ads.
+A recent study found that brand awareness increased by 21% in campaigns that utilized display ads.
 Another great benefit of display ads is that they are cost-effective.
 Unlike other methods of advertising, display ads use a PPC method that, in the long-term, is better for businesses budget-wise.

 Display advertising campaign example:

 It is important to know the benefits of SEO and invest time and budget in mastering it.
-No matter how else you choose to advertise your product or a service, you cannot skip SEO.
+No matter how else you choose to advertise your product or service, you cannot skip SEO.